PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 This quantity is decremented by the quantity of the product placed into an order.
 This quantity is incremented back after been decremented for an order when the order of the product :
   - has been canceled.
-The status of the order is set to "Canceled"
+The status of the order has been set to "Canceled" or the product removed from the order list through the cancel button.
-- has been partial refund with the check “Re-stock products”
+  - has been partial refunded with the check “Re-stock products”
-- has been standard refund with the check “Re-stock products”
+  - has been standard refunded with the check “Re-stock products”
-- has been return with the check “Re-stock products”
+  - has been returned with the check “Re-stock products”
   - has a payment error.
 The status of the order is set to "Payment error"

 * **Price tax excl**: When a value is filled, the price tax incl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.